Countess of Harcourt (1811 ship): Capture and recapture

+Voyages

-VoyagesCountess of Harcourt's first voyage transporting convicts took place in 1821.
+Countess of Harcourt's first voyage transporting convicts took place in 1821.
 Under the command of George Bunn, with surgeon Morgan Price, she sailed from Portsmouth on 19 April and arrived at Hobart Town on 27 July 1821.
 Contrary winds prevented her entering the Derwent two days earlier.
 As it was, the journey took only 99 days, which remained a record until 1837.
 She carried 172 male convicts, none of whom died during the voyage.
 Countess of Harcourt was at Batavia around 24 October 1821, from where she returned to England.

 On her second voyage transporting convicts, Captain Bunn and surgeon Robert Armstrong left Cork on 3 September 1822 and arrived at Port Jackson on 22 December.
 Countess of Harcourt carried 172 convicts, one of whom died on the voyage.
-One officer and 30 other ranks from the 3rd Regiment of Foot provided the guards.Countess of Harcourt returned to London via Batavia.
+One officer and 30 other ranks from the 3rd Regiment of Foot provided the guards.

+Countess of Harcourt returned to London via Batavia.
 After she arrived in The Downs, the captain went to London, where the owners directed her to Rotterdam.
 Three seaman refused to work on the voyage to Rotterdam, but claimed their wages for that part of the voyage.
 The result was a case in the High Court of Admiralty, which ruled that the inclusion of the words "and elsewhere" after the words "London, Van Dieman's Land via Cork" did not entitle the owners to extend the voyage once she had returned to London.
 The Court found in favour of the mariners and the owners were ordered to pay costs and wages.